amqf/php-iot-server/README.md

 Receba dados de dispositivos IoT e entregue-os a clientes WebSocket em tempo real!

-## Join Our Project and Contribute to Our PHP IoT Broker!
+## Join Our Project and Contribute to Our PHP IoT Server!

 Our project offers: